 - Habit of Positive Recognition.
-Every time you see that an employee is doing something good: say it!
-Or at least take a note so you don’t forget it and mention it in your next 1-1.
+Every time you see an employee is doing something good: say it!
+Or at least take a note, so you don’t forget it and mention it in your next 1-1.
 It’s important to make a habit out of this.
 Build up “observational muscles” (Camille Fournier) and look for strengths.
 Positive feedback also makes your reports more likely to listen to you when you give critical feedback.

 - Continuous Feedback.
 Give feedback timely and frequently.
 There are many opportunities for feedback: just in the situation, in your next 1-1, daily stand-up, or retrospective.
 But give corrective feedback only in private.

 - Delegation.
-If you try to do everything on your own you will eventually drive crazy and demotivate your staff.
-So delegating tasks is a powerful tool to reduce your workload and to develop and motivate your reports.
+If you try to do everything yourself you will eventually drive crazy and demotivate your staff.
+So delegating tasks is a powerful tool to reduce your workload and develop and motivate your reports.
 It’s tricky to learn which task you can delegate (frequency-complexity-matrix) and if or how often you need to check and follow up on a delegated task (scale of delegation and control).
 I like what Camille Fournier and James Stanier wrote about delegation in their books “The Manager’s Path” and “Become an Effective Software Engineering Manager”.
 Check them out for details.

 Mentoring and Development